benbrastmckie/ModalHistory/1_modal_logic/02_week/02_week.md

 # [Week 02](https://github.com/benbrastmckie/ModalHistory/tree/master?tab=readme-ov-file#week-02-quantified-modal-logic-tuesday-feb-18-due-to-presidents-day)

->[!Tip]
 > One way to download the readings for this week is to `Sync Changes` in VSCodium (or equivalent).
 > Then they will be on your hard drive and read to open with your preferred pdf viewer.

->[!Note]
-> There will be a lot fewer readings in the following weeks.
+There will be a lot fewer readings in the following weeks.
-> Thankfully many of the reading this week are short.
+Thankfully many of the reading this week are short.
-> But all of this controversy makes for many natural presentation topics.
+But all of this controversy makes for many natural presentation topics.

 - Fitch, Frederic B. “Modal Functions in Two-Valued Logic.”
 The Journal of Symbolic Logic 2, no. 23 (1937): 125–28.
 - ———.
 “Note on Modal Functions.”
 The Journal of Symbolic Logic 4, no. 3 (1939): 115–16.